 Each week we convene at a location in or around Southwest Florida to paint.
 Location information is distributed via our mailing list and website.
 Join the mailing list by sending a request to: firstname.lastname@example.org or sign-up on Facebook or our website.
 What keeps us coming back is the excitement of painting from the living landscape.
 Creating an image in the moment.
 It is the same excitement that has fired generations of painters before us--and will be sure to do so long after us.

-One key aspect of the Monday morning painting sessions is the group critique, held after every morning's painting session.
+One key aspect of the Monday morning painting sessions is the group critique, held after every morning's painting session at 12 noon.
 It is through these informal group critiques that we grow as artists, learning solutions to problems such as composition, perspective, color, and value.
 We find that while some of us may have more experience than others, everyone is able to add something of value to the group.
 That being said, I want to stress that participation is strictly optional.
 Some people are not comfortable in this kind of setting, and we totally understand that.

 While many members of our group are also members of the Visual Arts Center, one need not be a member of the VAC to paint with us on Monday mornings.
 Since painting out-of-doors is in itself a daunting proposition, we do not want to raise more barriers to the practice of this art.
 In fact we have found that encouraging all who want to try their hand at plein air painting has been an excellent way to stimulate interest in taking classes and workshops from our area's master artists.